bnb-chain/zkbnb-crypto/README.md

-# zecrey-crypto
+# zkbas-crypto

-`github.com/zecrey-labs/zecrey-crypto` is the crypto library for Zecrey Protocol.
+`github.com/bnb-chain/zkbas-crypto` is the crypto library for Zecrey Protocol.
 It implements not only basic cryptography algorithms, such as `commitment scheme`, `ECC utils`, `finite field utils`, `ElGamal Encryption`, .etc, but also advanced cryptography algorithms, such as `BulletProofs`, `Twisted ElGamal Encryption`, `Sigma Protocols`, `Zecrey Privacy Proofs`.
 What's more, it provides many implementations based on different Elliptic Curves.
 It also includes the core crypto algorithm of the Zecrey Protocol, such as `ComRangeProof`, `Privacy Proof`, `circuit of Zecrey`.
 Zecrey is based on the curve which is called `baby jubjub` or `twisted bn254`, so the implementation of `baby jubjub` is the core part.

 ## Project Structure